 Using Baking Soda for New Stains

 Leave the baking soda for about fifteen to twenty minutes.
-This will be useful in acting as a blotting paper and the smell of the train will be eradicated.
-After the time is up, clean out the baking soda off the surface of the car with a vacuum cleaner provided the area is dry.
+This allows it to act as a blotting agent, helping neutralize the odor.
+After the time is up, clean out the baking soda off the surface of the car with a vacuum cleaner, provided the area is dry.

-To get urine smell out of carpet, you can also combine basic household items like baking soda and vinegar for a powerful DIY remedy.
+To get the urine smell out of the carpet, you can also combine basic household items like baking soda and vinegar for a powerful DIY remedy.

 White Vinegar and Water Solution